jpfleury/gedit-markdown/README.md

 ## Requirements

-**Note: if you use gedit 2 or gedit 3.0 to 3.6, please refer to the [documentation of gedit-markdown v1](https://github.com/jpfleury/gedit-markdown/tree/v1#readme).
-Below is the documentation of the version 2.**

-- gedit-markdown v2 supports gedit 3.8 and newer.
+- gedit-markdown v2 supports gedit 3.8 and 3.10.
 It's shipped with an installer for GNU/Linux.

 - The plugin *Markdown Preview* depends on the package `python3-markdown`.